wasdk/wasdk/README.md

 wasdk js dist/wasm-shell.js malloc.wasm
 ```

-This creates a lightweight WebAssembly environemnt and runs the `malloc.wasm` file.
+This creates a lightweight WebAssembly environment and runs the `malloc.wasm` file.
 At the moment,
 this only works with the `malloc.wasm` file.

 ### Viewing WebAssembly Compiled Machine Code